khaianis/test/README.md

-Yeoman Generator of Project tomcat
+Yeoman Generator of Project test